wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-build-aspnetmvc-apps/includes/7-exercise-add-graph.md

-In this demo, you'll incorporate Microsoft Graph into the application.
+In this exercise, you'll incorporate Microsoft Graph into the application.
 For this application, you'll use the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to make calls to Microsoft Graph.

 ## Get calendar events from Outlook